 - 1).
-Poultry housing and equipment must be designed, maintained, and operated in a manner to protect the birds from environmental conditions, including typical seasonal temperatures and precipitation as well as from predatory animals or birds. - 2).
-Effective biosecurity procedures must be designed, established, and implemented to minimize any negative impacts on bird welfare and protect flock health.
+Poultry housing and equipment must be designed, maintained, and operated in a manner to protect the birds from environmental conditions, including typical seasonal temperatures and precipitation, as well as from predatory animals or birds. - 2).
+A written biosecurity program must be designed, established, and implemented to minimize any negative impacts on bird welfare and protect flock health.
 Components of a biosecurity program may include provisions for, but are not limited to, a control program for rodents, predators or other pests such as insects, visitor entry requirements, mortality disposal, and traffic control.
-Companies should consider the National Poultry Improvement Plan Program Standards Biosecurity Principles 1, as well as other currently available information, when designing biosecurity procedures. - 3).
+Companies should consider the National Poultry

+- Improvement Plan Program Standards' Biosecurity Principles1, as well as other currently available information, when designing biosecurity procedures. - 3).
 A written plan or checklist must be in place for chick placement and brooding.
-To minimize stress and mortality, chicks must be placed in a pre-warmed house.
+To minimize stress, morbidity, and mortality, chicks must be placed in a pre-warmed house.
 Chick placement must be done in a manner to minimize injury.
-A brooding SOP must include information on house and bedding temperature, ammonia level, feed/water availability, and lighting. - 4).
+A brooding SOP must include information on house and bedding temperature, ammonia level, feed and water availability, and lighting. - 4).
 Ventilation systems must be designed, maintained, and operated in such a manner as to provide optimal air quality at all times.
 The facility must have a written protocol for minimum ventilation requirements, which must include specifications for maintaining temperature and reasonable control of humidity. - 5).
 Ammonia in the atmosphere must not exceed 25 parts per million at bird height.
 A documented ammonia monitoring program must be in place which must include appropriate corrective actions should the maximum ammonia level be exceeded. - 6).
 Litter moisture must be evaluated in the middle of the house, not immediately under or around drinking or feeding systems.
 Litter should be loosely compacted when squeezed in the hand.
 If the litter remains in a clump when it is squeezed in the hand, it is too wet.
-A minimum of two houses must be evaluated for litter moisture.
+A minimum of two houses must be evaluated for litter moisture. - 7).
+Litter, ventilation, drinking systems, and feed formulations must be managed to maintain optimal foot pad health and to control ammonia.
+Foot pad health must be assessed at the processing plant by the auditor and the scoring system can be found in Appendix 4.